6 Important Small Business Trends (2024-2026)

 Ghost, a non-profit competitor to Substack, has taken a different route.

 The organization provides open-source software for bloggers and media companies.

 Ghost makes it easy to start a blog or media business and doesn’t take a cut of the revenue that writers generate.

-There have been 2.5 million Ghost installs since its inception in 2013.
+There have been over 3 million Ghost installs since its inception in 2013.

 2. Small Business Commerce is Shifting Online